 Radio came calling yet again in 2001.
 CoolFM was Warner's promotional partner and one of the stations key presenters, Paul Kennedy, invited him on every month to do a round-up of what was showing / coming soon.
 Thus began freelance radio work and voice overs for various platforms.

 In 2005 Tim joined the Northern Media Group as their Film Correspondent and presenter / producer of a weekly movie show.
-He still works with them and also works for Film Score Monthly Online (www.FSMOnlinemag.com).
+A little later, film music journalism called in the guise of Film Score Monthly Online.
 A US based company that operate a monthly subscription based magazine, for which he contributes to and is their UK Correspondent.

-Tim is a member of the IFMCA (the International Film Music Critics Association), is an Arts Officer with Ballymena Borough Council and is the film music consultant for Cinemagic - operating workshops with industry personnel.
+Tim is a board member of the Film Music Foundation and is part of the IFMCA (the International Film Music Critics Association).
+He is also an Arts Officer with Ballymena Borough Council and works with Cinemagic as their coordinator / host for various events.

-If, after reading all of this, you are still awake then head on over to the contact page to drop Tim a message.
-He is available for hosting corporate events, consulting for any film themed programming, radio and TV presenting, plus voice work for various platforms.
+If you like what you read, then drop Tim a message via firstname.lastname@example.org.
+He is available for hosting corporate events, consulting for any film themed programming, cross-platform media presenting, plus voice work for various platforms.